12 Serious Problems with Them Before Us: Katy Faust Misuses Divorce Research

 And that matters because about half of divorces today are for serious issues: infidelity, physical violence, emotional/sexual abuse, addictions, criminal behavior, severe neglect, or abandonment.
 If lawmakers repeal no-fault divorce laws and return to pre-1970 wording, it is reasonable to expect we’ll see domestic violence, suicide, and homicide rise again.
 No-fault divorce empowers victims to leave before the harm escalates.
 And we have proof that it saves lives.

-Faust also repeatedly relies on “X% more likely” language without giving absolute numbers—especially when citing older data about children of divorce.
+Faust also repeatedly relies on “X percent more likely” language without giving absolute numbers—especially when citing older data about children of divorce.
 This is a classic way to frighten readers.
 She uses this phrase more than 30 times in the book.
-Whenever you see “X% more likely,” it’s a cue to ask: more likely than what? and how big is the actual difference?
+Whenever you see “X percent more likely,” it’s a cue to ask: more likely than what? and how big is the actual difference?
+What are the absolute numbers?

 For example, Faust’s claim that if you divorce, your children are “much more likely” to divorce looks different when you look at the actual numbers.
 Scholar Nicholas Wolfinger has reported that most children of divorce who marry still have lasting marriages; his figures show divorce rates around 47% for children of divorce compared to 40% for those from intact homes—higher, yes, but not the doom-and-gloom story Faust implies on page 121.